Nike Smoky Mountain Running Camp

 - Key Deposit: Please bring 2 checks to camp, payable to USSC.
 One for $100 (key card) and the second for $25 (meal card).
 Checks will not be cashed unless the camper loses the card.
 At the end of camp, the checks will be returned upon the return of each card.

-Staff members reside in campers’ quarters and participate in all activities.
+Staff members reside in campers’ dorm buildings and participate in all activities.

 WHAT'S INCLUDED IN THE FEES: